miloofcroton/react-starter-min/react-redux-mongo-express-oauth/README.md

 I want to outline some of the main tech choices, with my reasons for choosing them, links to documentation, and any additional notes.

+- Server:
+  - Node
-- Server: Express
+  - Express
+- Data
+  - DB: MongoDB
+  - ORM: Mongoose
   - API design: REST
-- Database: MongoDB
-- ORM: Mongoose
+- Views
   - Components: React
+  - CSS in JS: styled-components
-- State: Redux
+- State:
-  - probably a good idea to convert 100% to redux-thunk
-- Forms: Redux-Forms
+  - Store: Redux
+  - Async middleware: Redux-Observables
+  - Observables library: RxJS
+  - Memoization library: Reselect
+  - Form state: Redux-forms
     - Note about performance optimization: "It has not been a problem in any of our applications.
 We don't use the redux dev tools, but we do use logging middleware in development and performance is not a problem.
 Where you might run into problems is if you have a large enough application and you are wasting render cycles.
 If you change the value of 1 input field and all of the components on your page have to go through a render cycle just to determine they don't need to update, you will potentially see a performance issue.
 However, this is not a result of dispatching lots of actions, it's a problem with your application architecture.
 Use Immutable.js (or an immutable pattern) and PureRenderMixin and you'll be fine."
     - submit events:
       - not sure if it is better to compose the data in a component or in the action creator
         - if in the action creator, importing the store is ugly. adopt this pattern when you have a chance (using redux-thunk):
           ```
           export const SOME_ACTION = 'SOME_ACTION';
           export function someAction() {
             return (dispatch, getState) => {
               const { items } = getState().otherReducer;

               dispatch(anotherAction(items));
             }
           }
           ```
         - if it is the component, why are you pulling data from the store that you never present? seems like a waste.
     - better approach to submit events, using
 - Testing:
   - Jest
   - Enzyme
+  - Chance
 - Build Tools
   - Webpack (ie not Create React App)
   - Babel
 - Dev Tools
-  - ESLint
+  - Linting: ESLint
+  - editorconfig
+- Typing
+  - prop-types
+- HTTP Requests: Axios
+- Deployment:
+  - Heroku
+- CI/CD:
+  - Travis CI

 I will fill this out more later.